ogame-ninja/documentation/doc/scripting.md

 ## Special Scripts

-You can create a script with the exact name *!global.ank* any variable or function inside will be available from any of your scripts
+You can create a script with the exact name:
+`!global.ank` any variable or function inside will be available from any of your scripts.
+`!sleep.ank` will be executed before the bot goes to sleep mode.
+`!wake.ank` will be executed after the bot exit the sleep mode.

 ## Loops